 Like many students, John Chapin was attracted to Penn State Beaver more than a decade ago because of the combination of the small campus setting coupled with the reputation of Penn State.
 “Penn State has an international reputation.
 I like the small campus feel, while still being part of a large established system.”

-Chapin is an associate professor of communications.
+Chapin is an professor of communications.
 Before coming to Penn State, Chapin was a teaching assistant at Rutgers University in New Jersey while finishing his doctorate degree.
 He also taught part-time at two New Jersey community colleges.

 Chapin attributes his own success to the influence of his teachers.
 “I wouldn’t be where I am today if it weren’t for a few key teachers’ encouragement and support.”